A Culinary Journey Through Ancient Roman Food: Tastes, Preservation, and Traditions

 ancient roman kitchen

-Ancient Roman kitchen
+Ancient Roman kitchen (Museum of London)

 With the advent of distinct kitchens, the focus transitioned into a space solely reserved for religious offerings or house warming.
 Pompeii's kitchens were usually compact, except for exceptions like the Villa of the Mysteries, featuring a larger 3 by 12-meter area.
 Equipped with ovens shaped like domes or squares made of brick and various utensils—knives, forks, pans, pots, molds, measuring jugs, graters, sieves, cheese-slicers, and tongs—fashioned from bone, wood, bronze, or iron.